wangren09/wangren09.github.io/_pages/resume.md

     * Neurocomputing
     * CSEE Journal of Power and Energy Systems
 * Conference:
+    * 1st Workshop on New Frontiers in Adversarial Machine Learning at ICML'22
     * ICLR 2022
     * NeurIPS 2021
     * ICML 2021